-(a) The individual's condition is assessed by either of the following who has complied with the requirements in division (E)(4) of this section:
+(a) The individual's condition is assessed by any of the following who has complied with the requirements in division (E)(4) of this section:

 (i) A physician;

-(ii) Any other licensed health care provider the youth sports organization, pursuant to division (E)(2) of this section, authorizes to assess an individual who has been removed from practice or competition under division (D) of this section.
+(ii) A licensed health care professional the youth sports organization, pursuant to division (E)(2) of this section, authorizes to assess an individual who has been removed from practice or competition under division (D) of this section;

-(b) The individual receives written clearance that it is safe for the individual to return to practice or competition from a physician or from another licensed health care provider authorized pursuant to division (E)(2) of this section to grant the clearance.
+(b) The individual receives written clearance that it is safe for the individual to return to practice or competition from the physician or licensed health care professional who assessed the individual's condition.

-(2) A youth sports organization may authorize a licensed health care provider who is not a physician to make an assessment or grant a clearance for purposes of division (E)(1) of this section only if the provider is acting in accordance with one of the following, as applicable to the provider's authority to practice in this state:
+(2) A youth sports organization may authorize a licensed health care professional to make an assessment or grant a clearance for purposes of division (E)(1) of this section only if the professional is acting in accordance with one of the following, as applicable to the professional's authority to practice in this state: